José Alvarado (baseball): Philadelphia Phillies

 On February 17, 2023, Alvarado signed a three-year, $21.5 million contract extension with the Phillies that included a $9 million club option for 2026.
+In 42 appearances out of the bullpen, he compiled an 0-2 record and 1.74 ERA with 64 strikeouts and 10 saves across 41 1/3 innings pitched.
+Alvarado made 66 relief appearances for Philadelphia during the 2024 campaign, registering a 2-5 record and 4.09 ERA with 63 strikeouts and a career-high 13 saves across 61 2/3 innings of work.

+On May 18, 2025, he was suspended 80 games without pay for violating Major League Baseball's performance-enhancing drug (PED) policy.
+On August 5, Alvarado issued a statement on the incident two weeks prior to the end of the suspension, stating that he "would never intend" to use a banned substance while also admitting that he'd made a mistake taking exogenous testosterone and had accepted "the consequences set forth by MLB."
+He was officially activated from the suspension on August 19.
+In 28 total appearances for Philadelphia on the year, Alvarado posted a 4-2 record and 3.81 ERA with 32 strikeouts and seven saves across 26 innings of work.
+On September 12, Alvarado was placed on the injured list due to a left forearm strain; he was subsequently ruled out for the season the following day by manager Rob Thomson.

 Scouting profile

 Alvarado is 6 ft 2 in tall and weighs 245 lbs.
 He throws a sinker, which ranges from 98 to 102 mph, and a cutter that can range from 89 to 96 mph.
 After posting a 7.62 ERA through 17 appearances in 2022, he was optioned to Triple-A to improve his command.
 When he returned to the big leagues, he began exclusively using the Cutter as his primary off-speed pitch and abandoned his curveball.
 This change greatly benefited him, and as of August 27, 2022, Alvarado has generated a 55.3% whiff rate on his cutter, throwing it 43.3% of the time, much more than his previous 16.3% usage rate of the pitch last year.

 Personal life

 Alvarado grew up in Venezuela.
-He likes to hunt 3-foot iguanas and paca, with a slingshot.
+He likes to hunt 3-foot iguanas and paca with a slingshot.
 Alvarado has two children, a daughter and a son.